MuhammedBuyukkinaci/My-Docker-Notes/README.md

 50) To list images in LAN, open up a browser and enter the url 127.0.0.1:5000/v2/_catalog

+51) While dockerizing a python application, copy requirements.txt file firstly.
+Install requirements via pip secondly.
+Copy other components of code into image thirdly.
+In this way, we don't have to wait too much if we made a change in our codebase.

 ## Compose & Swarm

 ### Docker Compose